hoprnet/gnosis-vpn-client-system-service/ONBOARDING.md

 wg genkey | tee privatekey | wg pubkey > publickey
 ```

-### 3. Prepare secure input to receive assigned device IP [Linux]
+### 2. Prepare secure input to receive assigned device IP [Linux]

 Create a secure input location where you will receive your assigned device IP.

 1. Go to rlim.com.
 2. Locate the "Custom URL" input field and enter your desired text (e.g., `toms-feedback-gvpn`).
-3. Copy the updated URL from the browser's address bar (e.g., `https://rlim.com/toms-feedback-gvpn`).
+3. Save the generated URL from the browser's address bar (e.g., `https://rlim.com/toms-feedback-gvpn`).
-4. Copy the edit code displayed on the top line of the page.
+4. Note the edit code at the top for the next step.

-### 4. Provide necessary data to be eligible for GnosisVPN PoC demo [Linux]
+### 3. Provide necessary data to be eligible for GnosisVPN PoC demo [Linux]

 1. Preview public key: